-Tip: iOS 13's contextual menus combine most of these functions into one easy interaction.
+Tip: contextual menus combine most of these functions into one easy interaction.
 Just tap and hold an item to see its preview, tap it to open it, tap one of the available actions instead, or drag it away to use Drag and Drop gestures.
 Learn more in the Contextual Menus section of this guide.